-When collecting data the relevant organisations (see Table 1) were contacted by e-mail during January and February of the following year, e.g. in January 2018 all organisations were contacted and asked to provide data from the 1st January 2017 to 31st December 2017.
+When collecting data the relevant organisations (see Table I) were contacted by email during January and February of the following year, e.g. in January 2018 all organisations were contacted and asked to provide data from I January 2017 to 31 December 2020.
 Organisations were asked to provide all information relating to all records on wildfire incidents within the SPM SAC for the past year.
-A map was provided to all organisations; see appendix 1, defining the boundary of the SPM SAC to ensure that data was provided for the correct area and to avoid missing any small wildfires due to the definition used by the FRS.
-Table 1 summarises the outcome of this data gathering exercise.
+A map was provided to all organisations; see appendix I, defining the boundary of the SPM SAC to ensure that data was provided for the correct area and to avoid missing any small wildfires due to the definition used by the FRS.
+Table I summarises the outcome of this data gathering exercise.
+From 2020 onwards the information was obtained from the wildfire Log and the Home Office.
+Which supplied data for all fire and rescue services in the study area.